era/markdown-it-cooklang/README.md

 # markdown-it-cooklang

 The markdown-it SIMILAR implementation of https://cooklang.org.
-This fork of https://github.com/ulfschneider/markdown-it-cooklang does not mean to be compatible with Cook Lang, but to fit my needs at https://wiki.anarchist.work.
+This fork of https://github.com/ulfschneider/markdown-it-cooklang does not intent to be compatible with Cook Lang, but to fit my needs at https://wiki.anarchist.work.

 ## Diferences